bishal7679/TierSense/README.md

 sudo xdg-open /var/log/filebeat_output/access-heatmap.png

 ```
-This will display the visual heatmap that reflects your file usage patterns, like this -
+This will display the visual heatmap that reflects your file usage patterns.

+---

+## 📊 Heatmap Sample Output

 <p align="center">
 <img src="https://github.com/user-attachments/assets/a82ffe0c-84fd-4049-add4-eabc80040cf2" alt="access_heatmap" width="900" height="450"/>
 </p>

----

-## 🌡 Heatmap Sample Output

-- Hot Files (frequent access)

-- Warm Files (moderate access)

-- Cold Files (rarely accessed)

 These visuals give you an intuitive idea of how your data is being used—and how it should be stored.

 ---